 I feel that you can manifest anything if your thoughts are positive, in a reasonable frame of mind, and open to receiving what you want – and I know this is true for me!

 We can’t control what happens in our lives, but we can control how we react to it.
 Being flexible and adjusting to new situations is one of our best qualities.
 However, we may not realize that every step we take gives us an opportunity for growth and development.

 To conserve energy, let go of old tendencies or behaviors no longer serving us.
 Be willing to look for new opportunities and change.

 Be patient with yourself.
 You will be able to adapt and grow into a better, more evolved version of yourself. (*Please note: This is not meant as absolute truth.)

 Positive Energy: Morning Meditation First Watch

-The first watch of morning meditation is to purify your physical condition, to raise the energy level of body, mind, and spirit.
-When it is done intelligently with full awareness, many bad things can be removed from the body-mind system.
-There are various ways of performing morning meditation, this one is my favorite.
+The first watch of morning meditation is to purify your physical condition and raise the energy level of your body, mind, and spirit.
+So many bad things can be removed from the body-mind system when done intelligently with full awareness.
+There are various ways of performing morning introspection.
+This one is my favorite.

 Morning Meditation First Watch

 Wake up early in the morning before sunrise, go to a fixed place, and sit comfortably.
 Close your eyes and observe the body without criticism or judgment.
 Observe all the activities in mind and “let them be.”
 If you fall asleep, don’t worry about it.